dhutchison/dhutchison.github.io/_posts/2015-01-02-vagrant-setup.markdown

 tags:
 - VirtualBox
 - Vagrant
-summary: I have been trying out Vagrant.
+description: I have been trying out Vagrant.
 This is a very quick start guide.
 date: 2015-01-02 23:01
 slug: vagrant-setup
 ---